 Almost everyone at Chillibreeze is well versed in PowerPoint and its uses.
+Not to forget Microst Office Specialist Certified!
 It is our core service after all and a big chunk of our design work for customers is done using PowerPoint.

 PowerPoint is a way of life now.
 We are so used to it that even our personal assignments are done on PowerPoint.
 It has become a hard habit to break.

 We would even go as far as to create amazing videos using PowerPoint.

 Microsoft keeps updating its applications which works well for us because we cannot think of using any other tools for creating graphic designs or videos.

 Guess what!
 PowerPoint will soon be able to support visual and motion 3D modeling!

 This added feature will benefit people like us who have the interest in such areas but do not have the time or tools to explore.
 It also provides room for growth in skills and capabilities.
 Creating amazing videos using PowerPoint has become so much more interesting 😊

 But before the excitement gets over our heads, let us get to the essence of how to actually create a video using PowerPoint.

 Do you have a deck of slides ready with the its content in place?
 Good.